Tom Mchale tries to answer that age-old question: If you buy the wrong barrel length will you fail to ever hit another target?

 On the 16-inch barrel, the gas port is closer to the chamber, so gas is vented earlier in the process.

 Just for kicks, since I had access to an 8-inch Aero 300 Blackout short barrel, I decided to test that against a standard 16-inch barrel.
-I didn’t have an Aero 300 Blackout in that length, so I compared against a Daniel Defense DDM4v5 300 Blackout rifle.
+I didn’t have an Aero 300 Blackout in that length, so I compared it against a Daniel Defense DDM4v5 300 Blackout rifle.
 Both the eight and 16-inch barrels had 1:7 twist rates, although they were made by different manufacturers using different techniques.
-The Aero barrel is button rifled while the Daniel Defense is cold hammer forged, so understand that materials and method of manufacture might be responsible for some of the velocity variance too.
+The Aero barrel is button rifled while the Daniel Defense is cold hammer-forged, so understand that materials and method of manufacture might be responsible for some of the velocity variance too.

 With the 125-grain supersonic load, the velocity loss going from a 16-inch barrel to an 8-inch barrel was about 255 feet per second or 31 feet per second per inch.
 With the subsonic load, there was only an 80 feet per second total loss or about 10 feet per second per inch.